secure-systems-lab/code-style-guidelines/python.md

 There are many excellent Python style guides out there, usually based on [PEP 8](https://www.python.org/dev/peps/pep-0008/) -- the mother of all Python style guides.
-Following the principle of reuse, we recommend an existing guides that we find suitable, and only add a few refinements and accentuation to it.
+Following the principle of reuse, we recommend an existing guide that we find suitable, and only add a few refinements and accentuation to it.
 In
 short: